 Currently working in a warehouse, with 20 workforce working for 2 years.
 This question is related to safety of the people, management and communication.
 All I need is an idea or sample of the threats and opportunity of being the supervisor of the warehouse for 2 years in relation to safety, communication and management.
 Despite being there with the team, still some problems were encountered.
 Thank you in advance.

 Signed–Threats and Opportunities

 Dear Threats and Opportunities: Apparently, you are a supervisor of a few words.
 You allude in a general way to problems pertaining to safety, management and communication, but have not taken time to describe specific instances in which safety has put at risk anyone or harmed products.
 Because your response is general to my request to say what prompts your question, our response might not be as helpful as it could be.

-A question to Ask the Workplace Doctors about a coworker who throws another under the bus:
+A question to Ask the Workplace Doctors about a supervisor and an abrupt firing:

 I was accused of sleeping at my desk.
 I had laid my head on the desk for 5 minutes before my manager came behind me and kicked my chair, startling me.
 I had worked through my 1 hr lunch and had developed a horrible headache and nausea.
 I was also having sharp pains in my left ear.
 When I tried to explain to her that I was not asleep but that I was having a medical situation, she simply fired me.